Part 1 – Hyperoliidae, Mantellidae

 It is threatened by habitat loss.

-Blommersia galani
+Blommersia galani:

 Is a rare frog species from the Mantellidae family.

 Endemic to Madagascar, its natural habitats are… The natural habitats of Blommersia variabilis, a rare frog species from the Mantellidae family, include subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, subtropical or tropical high-altitude grasslands, swamps, and heavily degraded former forests.
 This species is threatened by habitat loss.
+Blommersia domerguei, another frog species from the Mantellidae family, is also endemic to Madagascar.
+Blommersia domerguei, Blommersia grandisonae, and Blommersia kely are species of frog from the Mantellidae family.
+They are endemic to Madagascar.

-Its natural habitats are subtropical or tropical moist lowland forests, rivers, temporary freshwater swamps, and plantations.
+Blommersia grandisonae’s natural habitats are subtropical or tropical moist lowland forests, rivers, temporary freshwater swamps, and plantations.
+This species is also threatened by habitat loss.

-It is endemic to Madagascar.
-Its natural habitats are subtropical or tropical moist montane forests, wet savannas, subtropical grasslands.
+Blommersia kely’s natural habitats are subtropical or tropical moist montane forests, wet savannas, and subtropical grasslands.

-Blommersia sarotra has a long head, like most other species of the genus Blommersia.
+These frogs have certain characteristics such as a single subgular vocal sac, short hands, and a long head, which is common among species of the genus Blommersia.
 However, distinguishing features of the species include a white spot on the neck, the absence of vomerine teeth, and a unique mating call consisting of a long pulsed tone followed by a click.

 Blommersia wittei is a frog species from the Mantellidae family.
 These frogs from Madagascar are endemic to the region.
 Their natural habitats include subtropical or tropical moist lowland forests, dry savannas, wetlands, freshwater marshes, intermittent freshwater marshes, plantations, rural gardens, heavily degraded former forests, and ponds.